“Joy is an act of rebellion. So come laugh with me.” — Kiran Deol

 Kiran’s live shows have garnered critical acclaim across the U.S., including headlining the NY Comedy Festival, the Kennedy Center, Hollywood Improv and Lincoln Center.
 She’s performed alongside icons like Hasan Minhaj and brings the same electric presence that earned her an Emmy nomination and Oscar Shortlist for her documentary work to every performance.

-We invite you into an uproarious night of comedy where laughter becomes resistance and every punchline packs a punch.
-Expect an evening of truth-telling, boundary-pushing, and the kind of shared catharsis only great comedy can offer.
+Expect an evening of truth-telling, boundary-pushing, and the kind of shared catharsis only great comedy (and music) can offer.

 Tuesday, July 8th, 2025